 And in the end?

-And in the end, if you’re able to experience it more, you wouldn’t do the stupid fucking things you do in your life and you wouldn’t react the stupid fucking way you react in life, where you’re not dwelling in that.
+And in the end, if you’re able to experience it more, you wouldn’t do the stupid fuckin’ things you do in your life and you wouldn’t react the stupid fuckin’ way you react in life, where you’re not dwelling in that.
 But unfortunately, you’re lost in your petty little world that you don’t pay attention to people and you miss little things, so I made the BBC Radio documentary to clarify what Sid was about.
-People say I knew Sid well but did I?
-Probably not at the time What’s really the story?
+People say I knew Sid well, but did I?
+Probably not at the time.
+What’s really the story?
 I already feel we did a good thing by just trying to tell his story.